GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *#acr("STFT") representation of audio signals.*
 // multi-channel STFT
-As discussed in @sec:simulator:background:spectral-features, several choices can be made when it comes to data representation.
+As discussed in @sec:simulator:background:spectral-features, several choices can be made regarding data representation.
 Although we have generated different datasets, the format used in the majority was the Short-Term Fourier Transform.
-The #acr("STFT") is thus computed from the complete up-sampled simulated signal captured by each of the four microphones.
+Thus, the #acr("STFT") is computed from the complete up-sampled simulated signal captured by each of the four microphones.
 For this, we employ a Hann window of length 2048, with a 50% overlap.
-We also apply a band-pass filtering by removing frequencies lower than 100Hz and higher than 48kHz.
+We also apply band-pass filtering, removing frequencies lower than 100Hz and higher than 48kHz.
 The consequent #acr("STFT") counts 337 frequency bins.

 *Audio chunking.*
 We finally extract at most five short chunks of 320ms (i.e. 16 frames) from the global #acr("STFT")s.